Great Tax Opportunities for Commercial Solar!

 Announced in the Fall 2022 Economic Update, this refundable tax credit is available to taxable entities investing in clean energy technology, including solar electric net metered systems intended to offset grid electricity consumption.
 The credit is available for all project spending from March 8, 2023, through to the end of 2034.
 The available amount ranges from 20% to 30% of the project cost, depending on factors that are to be determined in the fall of 2023. (ie. The minimum tax credit is 20% irrespective of those TBD factors.)
 This tax credit is intended to encourage business investment in renewable energy, increasing deployment of clean energy across the country.
 Remember that tax credits are deducted from tax owing dollar-for-dollar.
-Refundable tax credits can result in a net refund in a scenario where no tax is owing.
+Refundable tax credits can result in a net refund in a scenario where no tax is owing, but remember that the tax credit is, itself, taxable income.
 Learn more about investment tax credits.

 Clean Electricity Investment Tax Credit

 This 15% tax credit is similar to above but is available to non-taxable entities, like municipalities, public utilities, Crown corporations, etc. It should also be available to churches but this needs to be confirmed.